ggml1/ess-activities/tdd/README.md

 	- K (Kelvin)

-To run the tests, enter the following command (make sure the server is not up while doing so):
+To run the tests, enter the following command on the topmost level of the `/conversor` folder (and make sure the server is not up while doing so):
 ```bash
 $ npm test
 ```